jes/jescpu/README.md

 In theory it supports input and output of 1 byte at a time to/from 256 devices each, but no devices are actually implemented.

+It does not support interrupts, DMA, virtual memory, or under-privileged modes.

 ## Instruction set

 All opcodes and operands are 1 byte each.